loftTech/obsidian-oblogger/README.md

 ## features

 - tag explorer
-  - custom document icons
+  - custom note icons using frontmatter
+  - support for obsidian bookmarks
+    - bookmarked notes/files will be denoted with a bookmark icon
+    - bookmarked notes/files will appear at the top of their respectve group
-  - recent document list with untagged notifier
+  - **recent** list
+    - status indicator reveals notes that haven't been tagged in any way
+    - can cycle between 5, 10, and 15 recents in list
-  - non-md files
+  - non-md **file list**
     - organized automatically regardless of folder
     - different sort groups
-  - avatar for adding some personality to the side panel
-  - choose a tag to associate with your daily note and the side panel will automatically organize all of your dailies by year and month
-  - list for untagged documents
+  - **daily notes** section for sorting notes tagged "#daily" by year/month/day
+    - "#daily" can be changed to any tag you'd like to assoicate with daily notes
+  - **untagged note list**
-  - custom tag group viewer
+  - **custom tag groups** let you add any of your tags as a group
     - supports tag nesting
     - supports multiple tags per file and multiple files per tag
     - supports tags in body and frontmatter
+  - use a photo as an **avatar** to add some personality to the side panel
+    - default avatar will show first letter of vault
-- logger modal
+- **logger modal**
   - custom logging path (does not support logging to root of vault)
   - easy frontmatter generation
     - add new fields